JSMarsh813/Reference/projects/ppt/tpn-dev-journal-11.md

 ---

-Funny how its the small features that end up being a pain 😂 but I'm victorious!
+Funny how its the small features that end up being a pain 😂

+but I'm victorious!
 The check if a name exists feature now works!

-<video src="images/2023-02-23-funny-how-its-the-small.mp4" width="620" controls></video>
+<video src="images/2023-02-23-funny-how-its-the-small.mp4" alt="showing that when the name doesn't exist, it says the name doesn't exist.
+When it does exist, it says it exists and shows a link to the names page" width="620" controls></video>

 Twitter Post Link: https://twitter.com/Janetthedev/status/1628980564744364032 8:50 PM · Feb 23, 2023

 ---

+I figured out how to

+- grab a newly created comment's id,
-I figured out how to push object ids into a documents comments array in mongodb!
+- and push it into something's comments array in mongoDB!

-buuut then I remembered that .populate will fail since some of my name documents arrays will be empty 🥲
+buuut then I remembered that .populate will fail since some of the names arrays will be empty :(

-So I have to scrap it, well learned something new anyway
+So I have to scrap it, well I learned something new anyway

 ```
 import db from '../../../../utils/db'